 Deeper & Faster Breathing - This is a basic response which simply gets more air to the lungs.
 It is not possible to maintain full physical function at altitude by this response alone.
 At rest and during the night this response is less effective, some people may develop periodic breathing where their breathing slows during sleep and they wake with a start as it suddenly re-starts.

 Blood Composition - Dramatic changes take place in the body's chemistry and fluid balance during acclimatization.
-The kidneys excrete more fuid which has the effect of increasing the concentration of oxygen-carrying red blood cells in the blood.
-You will therefore urinate more often and be more susceptible to de-hydration.
+The kidneys excrete more fluid which has the effect of increasing the concentration of oxygen-carrying red blood cells in the blood.
+You will, therefore, urinate more often and be more susceptible to dehydration.